ble86/202a_project/docs/report.md

 ![The Cow](media/the_cow.png)
 Figure 15.
 Word prediction from static probabilities of keyboard localization for the phrase "the cow jumped over the moon"

 We see that for the phrases "cut off" and "crock pot" the predicted words match exactly what we expect.
-Additionally, the predictive model is able to absorb occasional mispredictions in the keyboard localization model, as the context of the surrounding letters allows it to choose the best fitting word for the context.
+Additionally, we saw that the predictive model is able to absorb occasional mispredictions in the keyboard localization model where the desired letter cluster was the second or third most likely choice, as the context of the surrounding letters allows it to choose the best fitting word for the context.

 As for the phrase "the cow jumped over the moon" the predicted phrase only replaced "cow" for "air".
 What we found here is that because the localizations in the word "air" perfectly overlap the localizations in the word "cow", the more probable phrase that was returned by the model based on the key clustering was "the air".
 This shows a flaw in our current system of two-word classification in that the model only picks the most probable two-word pairs, leaving out information of other pairs.
 Additionally, the larger context of the sentence is not able to contribute to the classification of previous words.
+Unfortunately we were unable to create large-scale validation with datasets such as books and texts due to the deployable model, so additional test cases were costly to develop.
+However, we were able to demonstrate that random word sets and sentences could be classified with our test data.

 The video below shows a full demonstration of the embedded keypress system communicating with the off-target model.
 As mentioned before, we imposed a limitation to the word model since we could no longer trust the spacebar classification to separate words.
 The limitation we imposed is to assume all words are 4 letters long.
 As shown in the video below, we see that the system registers individual keypresses and after 4-8 keypresses it classifies single or two-word pairs, respectively.
 This leads us to believe that under a functioning edge model for keyboard localization, we would be able to achieve high accuracy predictions of typed words.